corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

 title: "Write a simple state"
 ---

 In Corda, states are immutable objects.
 One or more Corda nodes agree that these states exist at a specific point in time.
-These objects can represent any information - in this example, the states represent the voucher for a trip to Mars (`MarsVoucher`) and a ticket (`BoardingTicket`) given to the customer when they redeem their voucher.
+These objects can represent any information—in this example, the states represent the voucher for a trip to Mars (`MarsVoucher`) and a ticket (`BoardingTicket`) given to the customer when they redeem their voucher.
 These states represent information that Mars Express and the customer share and have agreed upon.

 States associated to a specific party's identity are stored in that entity's vault.
-They can also stored in the vaults of relevant parties, or other parties involved in transactions with that state.
+They are also stored in the vaults of other parties involved in transactions with that state.
 For a state to evolve, the current state must be marked as historic and a new, updated state must be created.
 The `MarsVoucher` state is issued by the company Mars Express to Peter, so it is stored in both parties' vaults.
 When Peter redeems his voucher, the `MarsVoucher` state is spent and this information is updated in both vaults.
 It's a similar process for the `BoardingTicket` state.
 The state is issued by Mars Express and spent when Peter takes his trip.
-Both the voucher and ticket are valid for single-use only - when the states are spent, it guarantees that they cannot be used again.
+Both the voucher and ticket are valid for single-use only—when the states are spent, it guarantees that they cannot be used again.

 When you create a state, you include the relevant information about the fact you are storing.
 The `MarsVoucher` state includes a description of the voucher and the names of the issuer and holder.
 The `BoardingTicket` includes trip information, the issuer and owner of the ticket, and the days left until the rocket launch.
 You also include a reference to the contract that governs how the states should evolve over time.
 The state must implement <a href="../../../../../../en/platform/corda/4.8/open-source/api-states.html#contractstate">`ContractState`</a> or one of its dependents.

 This tutorial guides you through writing the `MarsVoucher` state.
-You will be creating this state in the `contracts/src/main/kotlin/net/corda/missionMars/states/` directory in this tutorial.
+You will be creating this state in the `contracts/src/main/kotlin/net/corda/missionMars/states/` directory.
 Refer to the `TemplateState.kt` file in this directory to see a template state.

 ## Learning objectives

-After you have completed this tutorial and the [Write an advanced state](../../../../../../en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state-2.md) tutorial, you will know how to create and implement states in a Corda 5 Developer Preview CorDapp.
+After you have completed this tutorial and the tutorial on [writing advanced states](../../../../../../en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state-2.md), you will know how to create and implement states in a Corda 5 Developer Preview CorDapp.

 ## Before you start